conceptsandtraining/doil/README.md

 according to your requirements, pull the ILIAS version you want to use and even install it if possible.

-## Setup
+## Installation

-1. download and unpack the [latest release](https://github.com/conceptsandtraining/ilias-tool-doil/releases)
+1. download and unpack the [latest release](https://github.com/conceptsandtraining/doil/releases)
 1. execute `sudo ./install.sh` in order to install **doil**
 1. you can remove the downloaded folder afterwards
 1. check `doil help` for available commands and further instructions

+## Update

+If you alread installed **doil** you can easily update with following steps:

+1. download and unpack the [latest release](https://github.com/conceptsandtraining/doil/releases)
+1. execute `sudo ./update.sh` in order to update **doil**
+1. you can remove the downloaded folder afterwards

 ## Dependencies